XiaotaoGuo/stereo-visual-odometry/readme.md

 - [ ] testing and visualizaion
   - [x] Decouple date reading method to support more dataset
-  - [ ] Decouple and change visualizaion framework to show more information
+  - [x] Decouple and change visualizaion framework to show more information
   - [ ] Add testing functionality to calculating
-- [ ] functionaliyu
+- [ ] functionality
   - [ ] Add close-loop detection
   - [ ] Add more option for pose estimation
 - [ ] Instrucion